Opetushallitus/jod-ohjaaja-ui/README.md

 ```

 5. Take the steps in JOD Design System repository to get components of the design system work in hot reload mode.
+6. Create a `.env.local` file and put the required environment variables there in order to get the connection to the CMS working.
+The required variable names are in `.env` file.
+See the following wiki page for further instructions: https://wiki.eduuni.fi/pages/viewpage.action?pageId=539867888
-6. Once the installation is complete, run the following command to start the development server:
+7. Once the installation is complete, run the following command to start the development server:

 ```shell
 npm run dev